ruuvi/ruuvi.boards.c/README.md

 # ruuvi.boards.c
 Ruuvi board definitions.
 Has pinouts of Ruuvi boards as well as default configuration for some peripherals.
-In alpha stage, not recommended for any use yet.

 # Versioning
 Project has semantic versioning.
 Any patch update is a bugfix, minor update is a backwards compatible addition